-The Neuro-NICU Program, under the direction of Jose Honold, M.D., aims to prevent brain injury in infants through detecting and preventing neurological problems, such as seizures.
+The conditions we treat include stroke, hypoxic ischemic encephalopathy, intraventricular hemorrhage, arteriovenous malformations, genetic disorders, brain malformations, extreme prematurity and related conditions such as seizures.
 Seizures, especially those that occur in the first month of life, destroy brain cells and can cause learning difficulties, memory problems, developmental problems and a predisposition to developing epilepsy later in life.

-In our program, infants who are exhibiting signs of seizures, such unstable vital signs or lack of alertness, are immediately put on an electroencephalogram (EEG) to check their brain’s electrical activity.
+Infants who are exhibiting signs of seizures, such unstable vital signs or lack of alertness, are immediately put on an electroencephalogram (EEG) to check their brain’s electrical activity.
 If they begin to have seizures, they are treated with anticonvulsant medication.

 There is also a large computer server for the EEGs with protected online access, which enables doctors to monitor brain signals remotely.
 As a result, seizures can be detected even when physicians are not physically at the hospital.